Tim Anderson Preview, Player Props: White Sox vs. Diamondbacks

 Tim Anderson At The Plate

-- Anderson is hitting .248 with 18 doubles, two triples, a home run and 26 walks.
+- Anderson is batting .248 with 18 doubles, two triples, a home run and 26 walks.

-- In 61.9% of his 118 games this season, Anderson has picked up at least one hit.
-He's also had 33 multi-hit games.

-- He has homered in one of 118 games, and in 0.2% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.